Decoupled Sequence and Structure Generation for Realistic Antibody Design: Preliminaries and notations

-\textbf{Preliminaries.} An antibody consists of a pair of light chains and heavy chains (\Cref{fig:antibody_structure}).
-Both the light chain and heavy chain are composed of a variable region ($V_L$;~$V_H$) and constant region(s) ($C_L; C_{H1}, C_{H2}, C_{H3}$).
+\textbf{Preliminaries.} As shown in \Cref{fig:antibody}, an antibody consists of a pair of light chains and heavy chains.
+Both the light chain and heavy chain are composed of a variable region ({$V_L$};{$V_H$}) and constant region(s) ($C_L; C_{H1}, C_{H2}, C_{H3}$).
 Each variable region could be further decomposed into three complementarity-determining regions (CDR-L1, CDR-L2, CDR-L3; CDR-H1, CDR-H2, CDR-H3) and a framework region, which is the complement of CDRs.
-Following \citet{refineGNN}, we narrow the scope of our task to sequence-structure co-design of heavy chain CDRs as they contribute the most to antibody-antigen interaction.
+Following previous works~\citep{refineGNN, MEAN, abode, diffab, melnyk2022reprogramming}, we narrow the scope of our task to sequence-structure co-design of heavy chain CDRs as they contribute the most to antibody-antigen interaction.